 - Switch Fault Tolerance (SFT)

-Uses two adapters connected to two switches and provides a fault tolerant network connection if the first adapter, its cabling, or the switch fails.
+Uses two adapters connected to two switches.
+It provides a fault tolerant network connection if the first adapter, its cabling, or the switch fails.
 Only two adapters can be assigned to an SFT team.

-- Do not put clients on the SFT team link partner switches.
-They do not pass traffic to the partner switch at fail.
+- Don't put clients on the SFT team link partner switches.
+They don't pass traffic to the partner switch at fail.